Potty Training

 Don't stress about age

 There's no deadline.
-Training "up to age 4 is still very normal" according to the Cleveland Clinic.
+Training "up to age 4 is still very normal."

 Watch for readiness